xie186/mooc_learning/Metabolomics/README.md

 ## Books

 Pavia, Lampman, Kris, and Vyvyan, Introduction to Spectroscopy, 5th Edition (ebook in my email)

+* [started to read on June 4, 2021]